Certifiable Lower Bounds of Wigner Negativity Volume and Non-Gaussian Entanglement with Conditional Displacement Gates: Introduction

 However, these quantities are difficult to obtain in experimental settings, as full tomography is required to reconstruct the state for either negativities to be calculated.
-Therefore, it is often desirable to instead find lower bounds to these quantities with just a few experimentally-accessible observables \cite{quantify-PPT-1,quantify-PPT-2}.
+Therefore, it is often desirable to instead find lower bounds to these quantities with just a few experimentally accessible observables \cite{quantify-PPT-1,quantify-PPT-2}.

-The contributions of this work are twofold.
-First, I prove that a Wigner negativity witness based on Bochner's theorem provides a lower bound to the Wigner negativity volume, which makes experimentally accessible a quantity often calculated in the resource-theoretic study of Wigner negativity and non-Gaussianity.
-To the best of my knowledge, existing Wigner negativity witnesses have only been shown to lower bound the trace distance of Wigner negativity, which, unlike the Wigner logarithmic volume, has not been shown to be a non-Gaussian monotone \cite{CharacteristicFunctionWitness,WitnessingWignerNegativity}.
+The contributions of this Letter are twofold.
+First, I prove that a Wigner negativity witness based on Bochner's theorem provides a lower bound to the Wigner negativity volume.
+Previous Wigner negativity witnesses have only been shown to lower bound the trace distance negativity, which has not been proven to be a non-Gaussian monotone \cite{CharacteristicFunctionWitness,WitnessingWignerNegativity}.

-Second, this work introduces a method to directly detect non-Gaussian entanglement between cavities using only ECD gates and qubit readouts.
-In most cases, very few settings of the ECD gates are needed for non-Gaussian entanglement to be certified: four for entangled Fock states, photon-subtracted two-mode squeezed vacua, and entangled cats.
+Second, this Letter introduces a method to directly detect non-Gaussian entanglement between cavities using only CD gates and qubit readouts.
+In most cases, as few as four settings of the CD gates are needed to certify non-Gaussian entanglement.

-These two contributions convene in the expected value of the proposed non-Gaussian entanglement witness, which simultaneously lower bounds the Wigner negativity volume and a geometric measure of entanglement of the state.
-The latter quantity is conjectured, and proven for a large family of states, to be equivalent to the partial transpose negativity.
+These contributions convene in the expected value of the proposed non-Gaussian entanglement witness, which simultaneously lower bounds the Wigner negativity volume and a geometric measure of entanglement.
+The latter is conjectured, and proven for a large family of states, to be equivalent to the partial transpose negativity.

-Section~\ref{sec:weakRegime} gives a brief background on the weak-dispersive regime of cQED systems and ECD gates, before the main results of this work are presented in Sec.~\ref{sec:prerequisiteTheorems}.
-Implementation details of the ECD witness, and its application to some example states, can be found in Sec.~\ref{sec:ECDEW}.